Skip to main content

 1. Scroll to the top of the left sidebar and click Setup.

-2. Copy the Application (client) ID & Directory (tenant) ID and enter it in the Glean self serve page.
+2. Copy the Application (client) ID and Directory (tenant) ID and enter them in the Glean self-serve page.

 3. Enter the Dynamics 365 Organization ID in the designated field.